Hall of Fame Induction Process

 At the appropriate

-will determine the size of the Induction Class, then vote for
+time, the Board will determine the size of the Induction Class and vote for

 nominees in the Candidate Pool.
 The top vote-getters will